The following terminology is specific to the Dynamic Function eXchange feature and is used throughout this document.

 Programmable Unit (PU)

-In the UltraScale architecture, this is the minimum required resources for reconfiguration.
+This is the minimum required resources for reconfiguration.
 The size of a PU varies by resource type.
 Because adjacent sites share a routing resource (or Interconnect tile) in the UltraScale architecture, a PU is defined in terms of pairs.

 Reconfigurable frames (in all references other than "configuration frames" in this guide) represent the smallest reconfigurable region within an FPGA.
 Bitstream sizes of reconfigurable frames vary depending on the types of logic contained within the frame.